James-Hendershott/wheresMyApp/ROADMAP.md

 ### High Priority

 - [ ] No item photo upload UI yet (database ready)
-- [ ] No reason that the Where's My...?
-Image should go to home and also Home inside the navbar.
-Maybe just use the image.
-- [ ] No QR code generation UI yet (database has codes ready, but need generation button)
 - [ ] Container capacity not enforced or tracked
 - [ ] How will this work for multiple households?
 User logins connected to a location.
 Multiple databases for each house location

+### Medium Priority

+- [ ] Category migration script exists but needs to be run on production data (optional manual step)
+- [ ] Create item forms don't yet have category/subcategory selects (only edit dialog has them)

 ### Low Priority

+- [ ] No reason that the Where's My...?
+Image should go to home and also Home inside the navbar.
+Maybe just use the image.
 - Console Ninja warnings on Next.js v14.2.33 (cosmetic, not blocking)
 - Dev server requires host binding for mobile access (documented workaround)
 - Rack visualization could be more interactive